All in the Family

 Harvest Team Member and Market and CSA Site Leader

-Another multi-tasker, Adriane starts early with the field crew, then loops back to take care of deliveries, markets and CSA sites year-round.
-He is the friendliest guy we know, and always has a compliment or a smile to offer.
+Another all star multi-tasker, Adriane starts early with the field crew, then loops back to take care of deliveries, markets and CSA sites year-round, holding court weekly at the Birdhouse Farmers Market on Tuesday afternoons, the new Midlothian Farm Stand on Wednesday afternoons, and the Whole Foods Farm Stand on Thursday afternoons, and at Lakeside Farmers’ Market on Saturday mornings.
+He is the friendliest guy we know, and always has a compliment or a smile to offer all his customers and co-workers.

 Harvest Team Leader and Major Multi-Tasker